MatthewGerber/raspberry-py/docs/smart-car.md

 WARNING:  This is a security risk.
 Do not use this approach unless you understand the security implications.
 Even if you do understand and accept the security implications, this isn't a great idea.

-Having issued the above warning, I'll say that this was the easiest approach to implement.
+Having issued the above warning, I'll say that this approach checks several boxes.
 It unlocks `/dev/mem` on boot for user-space programs like the RPI/REST server for the smart car.
-I wanted this so that I could simply hit the power button on the car and be driving immediately using the web interface.
+I wanted this so that I could simply hit the power button on the car and be driving immediately using the remote web interface.

 Begin by adding the `ubuntu` user to the `kmem` group, which is the default group owner of `/dev/mem`:
 ```